Test free of charge

 1. Transparency: Consumers should be informed about compliance with the standards.

-In a nutshell: With these 4 approaches, companies are on the right track.
+In short: with these 4 approaches, companies are on the right track.

-The transparency required by the Supply Chain Act is a challenge for many companies, but one that can be made much easier by using digital processes.
+The transparency required by the Supply Chain Act poses a challenge for many companies, but this can be made considerably easier by using digital processes.

-1. Supplier connection: By connecting suppliers digitally, the exchange of information can be automated and made seamless.
-This means that all relevant data from the supplier or partner is directly available – without manual work.
+1. Connection of suppliers: By connecting suppliers digitally, the exchange of information can be automated and seamless.
+This means that all relevant data from the supplier or partner is directly available – without any manual effort.

-1. Digital documentation: Digital documentation has the advantage that it enables companies to record important information along the value chain in a simple and structured manner and to retrieve it quickly when needed.
+1. Digital documentation: The advantage of digital documentation is that it enables companies to record important information along the value chain in a simple and structured way and to retrieve it quickly if required.

-1. Simplifying audit processes: Digitized audit processes can help companies reduce the time spent on audits and make them more efficient.
-Automated checklists and reporting formats make it easier to demonstrate compliance with standards.
-Working digitally, auditing can even be evaluated in real time, significantly reducing response time to potential violations.
+1. Simplifyaudit processes: Digitized audit processes can help companies reduce the audit effort and make it more efficient.
+Automated checklists and report formats make it easier to prove compliance with standards.
+Thanks to the digital way of working, auditing can even be evaluated in real time, which significantly shortens the response time in the event of potential breaches.

-1. Automated reporting: Automated creation of audits and test reports not only saves time, but also reduces the potential for errors.
-The information can then be easily shared with the relevant stakeholders.
+1. Automated reporting: Automatic generation of audits and audit reports not only saves time, but also reduces the potential for errors.
+This information can then be easily shared with the relevant stakeholders.

-1. Transparency through structured data: The structured collection of data gives a clear picture of the processes within a company and enables the requirements for transparency and traceability to be met.
+1. Transparency through structured data: The structured recording of data provides a clear picture of the processes within a company and enables the requirements for transparency and verifiability to be met.

-Digitizing documentation and process flows enables companies to maintain the level of transparency they need to meet for the coming requirements of the Supply Chain Act.
+The digitization of documentation and processes enables companies to maintain the level of transparency they need to meet the upcoming requirements of the Supply Chain Act.

 Conclusion